LafColITS/moodle-local_course_template/README.md

 Moodle's [course copy](https://docs.moodle.org/39/en/Course_copy) feature (introduced in Moodle 3.9) does not trigger a course created event so copying a course from the interface will *not* trigger this plugin.

+### Start and end dates

+By default, the new course will retain its existing start and end dates.
+You may choose to override these with the template course's values by checking "Copy start and end dates" in the plugin settings.

 ## Acknowledgements

 This plugin was inspired by the course enrollment/templating plugin in use at Wesleyan University.
 The restoration controller settings are derived from LSU's [Simplified Restore block](https://github.com/lsuits/simple_restore).